Haemophilia: Severity

 There are numerous different mutations which cause each type of haemophilia.
 Due to differences in changes to the genes involved, people with haemophilia often have some level of active clotting factor.
 Individuals with less than 1% active factor are classified as having severe haemophilia, those with 1–5% active factor have moderate haemophilia, and those with mild haemophilia have between 5% and 40% of normal levels of active clotting factor.

 Diagnosis

 Haemophilia can be diagnosed before, during or after birth if there is a family history of the condition.
 Several options are available to parents.
 If there is no family history of haemophilia, it is usually only diagnosed when a child begins to walk or crawl.
-They may experience joint bleeds or easy bruising.
+Affected children may experience joint bleeds or easy bruising.

 Mild haemophilia may only be discovered later, usually after an injury or a dental or surgical procedure.

 Before pregnancy

 Genetic testing and counselling are available to help determine the risk of passing the condition onto a child.
 This may involve testing a sample of tissue or blood to look for signs of the genetic mutation that causes haemophilia.